icinganalysis/icinganalysis.github.io/content/NACA-TN-2708.md

 ![Drop-size distributions determined by A and B sets correlated with simultaneous determinations by 0 set.](images/naca-tn-2708/figure_4_distribution_comparison.png)

+To me, this is the strongest indication we have seen so far in the cylinder thread that the drop size distributions are hard to determine accurately with the multicylinder method.
+As noted:
+> If the cylinders
+are small and the speed of flight is high, very great accuracy of observation will be required to yield any significant values of drop-size distribution; at low airspeeds and with large cylinders, the determination should be relatively good.

+The air speeds in this study were all relatively low (a maximum of 33.1 m/s) compared to most of the flight test data we have seen (160 to 230 mph, 70 to 100 m/s), where the water catch efficiency on a 4.5 inch diameter cylinder should have strongly differentiate values based on distribution type, and yet the distribution type determined did not correlate well.
+Other values, such as LWC and MVD, did correlated well, indicating that the three instruments received substantially similar exposures to the icing conditions.

 ###The Langmuir drop size distributions were revised